knightjimr/CNVL/README.md

 the target regions (the bed file for these regions are included in the repository).
 Exome kit target regions can also be used as the targets for the software.

-The software expects that the tumor and normal bam files were generated using GATK best practices, and the human reference fasta file used to generate the reference must be available.
+The software expects that the tumor and normal bam files were generated using GATK best practices, and that the human reference fasta file used to generate the reference is available.
 Also, the "tumor purity" of the tumor sample must be estimated prior to using the software, as it is one of the arguments to the CNVL command.

 The CNVL command is the following: